Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

     - 1.1.3	Any combination of 10 competitive or premier matches played in the current Act are required.

       - 1.1.3.1	 If an Act ends and a new one begins while signups are open, any combination of 10 competitive or premier matches in the prior act will be accepted.
+      - 1.1.3.2  Players may sign up before having played 10 Premier/Competitive matches but MUST complete the 10 required games by the Saturday after the final combine date.

     - 1.1.4 Players entering the draft for the first time must play in 6 official VDC combine maps during the period of combines.

-        - 1.1.4.1 Players who play 4 or 5 combine matches will still move forward to the draft but will be assessed an MMR Penalty Increase of 10% at 4 matches or 5% at 4 or 5 matches.
+        - 1.1.4.1 Players who fail to complete 6 combine maps will still move forward to the draft, but will be assessed an MMR penalty increase of 10% at 4 maps or 5% at 5 maps played.

     - 1.1.5	Players who were in the previous VDC season return by completing the signup process as outlined by the Admin team.
 They must also complete 4 combine matches.